 Decreasing the Impact

-It is inherent on the individual to use social networking constructively, and parents must be especially careful to monitor their children's use of social networking to minimize the potential for negative outcomes.
-Some tips:
+It is the responsibility of the individual to use social networking constructively, and parents must be especially careful to monitor their children's use of social media to minimize the potential for negative outcomes.
+To minimize the potential risk of negative social network use, consider the following tips.

-- Do not allow strangers into your social networks
+- Do not allow strangers to be your friends on social networks.

 While social networking has clearly demonstrable negative impacts, it is most likely here to stay.
-Deciding whether you or your children will use social networking is an individual choice.
-By using it responsibly and encouraging your children to do the same, you can harness the benefits of social networking while avoiding the drawbacks.
+Deciding whether you or your children will use social networks is an individual choice.
+By using these platforms responsibly and encouraging your children to do the same, you can harness the benefits of social networking while avoiding the potential drawbacks.